ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Example: RADIUS / EAP-Based Registration

-This appendix illustrates one possible registration mechanism that satisfies the requirements defined in Section 4.
-Other mechanisms may be used.
+This appendix illustrates one possible registration mechanism that can meet the registration objectives listed in Section 5.1 and provide the security context described in Section 5.4.
+The example is informative.
+Conformance with this document depends on satisfying the applicable normative requirements in the main body and does not depend on using RADIUS or EAP.

 ## Overview